maxxiimo/the-front-end-manifesto/mobile-on-rails.md

       config.strategies = [ Mobvious::Strategies::MobileESP.new(:mobile_desktop) ]
     end

 Don't forget to restart your application, and wallah!
 You have a detection strategy that will detect user agents and return a variable of :mobile or :desktop depending on the device type of the request.
-Tablets as configured here will returns :desktop.
+Tablets as configured here will return :desktop as well, although you can change this.

-To test that it is working you can use:
+To test that Mobvious is working you can add the following helper method in application_helper.rb:

     def device_test
         # Drop in controller: @device = request.env['mobvious.device_type']